ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## format_custom_result_after_delimiter {#format-custom-result-after-delimiter}

-Sets the character is interpreted as a suffix after result set for [CustomSeparated](../../interfaces/formats.md#format-customseparated) data format.
+Sets the character that is interpreted as a suffix after the result set for [CustomSeparated](../../interfaces/formats.md#format-customseparated) data format.

 Default value: `''`.